 Once you’ve identified a potential solution to a problem, you need to be able to explain it clearly to others.

-This involves both verbal and written communication, as well as the ability to listen carefully and understand the perspective of others.
+This involves both verbal and written communication skills, as well as the ability to listen carefully and understand the perspective of others.

 4) Teamwork